MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-capacity-settings.md

 ## Fabric capacity deletion

- When a Fabric capacity is deleted, the Fabric items in workspaces are soft-deleted and cannot be used.
-Classic items can still be used.

-When a workspace with soft-deleted Fabric items is moved to a Fabric (or premium) workspace, the items are restored.
+When a Fabric capacity is deleted, non-Power BI Fabric items in workspaces assigned to that capacity are soft-deleted, meaning not that they are irretrievably deleted, but rather that they become usable.
+Power BI items are not affected.
+If a workspace with soft-deleted Fabric items is moved to a Fabric (or premium) workspace, the items are restored and become usable once again.

 ## Related content